aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/data-models.md

   ~ that can be found in the LICENSE file.
   -->

-# EOS Config data models
+# EOS Config data models (eos_cli_config_gen)

 The EOS Config provides device-centric data models for expressing the Arista EOS device configurations syntax.
-These data models are also referred to as "structured config" within AVD Design and can be leveraged with [custom structured configuration](../../eos_designs/docs/how-to/custom-structured-configuration.md) to extend or override the behaviour of Arista AVD.
+These data models are also referred to as "structured config" within the AVD Design data models and can be leveraged with [custom structured configuration](../../eos_designs/docs/how-to/custom-structured-configuration.md) to extend or override the behaviour of Arista AVD.

-!!! note
 For Ansible users this document describes the supported input variables for the role `arista.avd.eos_cli_config_gen`.

 Since several data models have changed between AVD versions 5.x and 6.x, it is recommended to study the [Porting Guide for AVD 6.x.x](../../../../../../docs/porting-guides/6.x.x.md) for existing deployments.